Key of Life: Plot synopsis

 Meanwhile, Kondo and Mizushima attend the funeral of her father, who died before he could see his daughter married.
 While sorting through her father's possessions, Mizushima plays a Beethoven record.
 The sound of the music causes Kondo to spontaneously recollect his past life, and he seeks out Sakurai to call him to account for what he has done.
 Realizing, however, that the yakuza lieutenant Kudo is coming to punish Sakurai for failing to kill Ayako, he is forced to help Sakurai evade the mobsters pursuing him.

 Kondo reveals that despite all appearances he is not really a contract killer — he fakes his targets' deaths and arranges for them to go into hiding and begin new lives.
 Kondo helped Ayako's fiancé get away and convinced him that it was necessary to give up the stolen money as part of taking on a new identity.
 Unfortunately, Kondo doesn't know what became of the money after that.

 Making an educated guess, Kudo intercepts the group at Ayako's home.
 Before he can exact his retribution, Mizushima notices that the apparently mundane contents of the Inoue's house deserve a second glance, due to knowledge gained while working for her magazine.
 She reveals that the missing money is hidden right under their noses, giving off-the-cuff appraisals of assorted furnishings and belongings (such as a highly sought-after vintage dresser and a rare electric guitar).
 Ayako's facade as the unknowing innocent finally cracks when she rages at Mizushima for foiling her plan, convincing Kudo that selling the furniture and other items is a better option than taking their lives.
 After Kudo lets them leave, they call the police.
 Kudo and his men are arrested for burglary, being unable to explain why they are emptying the contents of a house that doesn't belong to them.
 Despite initial hesitance at returning to a man she doesn't really know, Mizushima makes up with Kondo, and they embrace.

+In a post-credits scene, the cat belonging to one of Sakurai's neighbors wanders into his apartment, and as she comes to retrieve it, she notices Sakurai treating it well and falls in love with him, indicated by her staring longingly at him to the sound of a car alarm blaring.